matthewkyleherren/ebyfckinc/NEW_CONTENT_TEMPLATE.md

 ### Brand Name
 ```
 Old: WE+AR TRBL
-New: Elite.
+New: [FILL IN - Your Brand Name]

-Lowercase version: [FILL IN - e.g., "elite."]
+Lowercase version: [FILL IN - e.g., "your brand"]
 ```

 ### Tagline / Value Proposition
 ```
 Old: The world's first flexible screen on a garment.
-New: Massages that will blow your mind.
-And more.
+New: [FILL IN - Your unique value proposition]
 ```

 ### Main Slogan
 ```
 Old (3 lines):
-  "We'll blow "
+  "I am "
-  "your mind "
+  "what "
-  "And more. "
+  "i wear"

 New (3 lines):
-  "Once in a life"
+  "[FILL IN - Line 1]"
-  "experiences."
+  "[FILL IN - Line 2]"
-  "Every fucking day."
+  "[FILL IN - Line 3]"

-Or single line version: Best ever.
+Or single line version: [FILL IN]
 ```

 ### Hashtag
 ```
 Old: #wearTRBL
-New: #fckngoodfckn
+New: [FILL IN - #YourBrandHashtag]
 ```

 ---